 Although it may be your work, you may have already signed away the copyright to this if you have had the research published by a journal.
 Any publishing agreement must be checked to see how the work can now be used.
 It may be possible to use the pre-print version of the article, including the illustrations.
-Otherwise it may be possible to request for extracts of journal articles to be scanned by the Library under the CLA licence - contact the Copyright and Legislation Unit for more details.
+Otherwise it may be possible to request for extracts of journal articles to be scanned by the Library under the CLA licence - contact the Content & Discovery team (Copyright) for more details.

 Although it is very easy to download images from the Internet and insert them into your presentations, these images will almost certainly be subject to some sort of copyright, and unless you own the copyright yourself, it is NOT legal or acceptable just to download them and use them in your recorded lectures.